 If you are an Editor, you may need an Approver to approve and publish the page for you.
 Learn more about what these terms mean here.

-Why does it ask users to log in when I click on a document link on a live page?
+Why does it ask for campus connect log in when I click on a document link on a live page?

 If when you click on a document that you inserted on a live page (the page is published) it asks you to authenticate by loggin in through Campus Connect again, it could mean one of two things.